 The literature has proposed several explanations for the growth in PLS lending.
 These explanations center on the broader phenomena of a "global savings glut" (Bernanke, 2005), weak regulation (Gorton and Metrick, 2010; Pozsar et al., 2010), low volatility (Minsky, 1992), and risk neglect (Gennaioli, Shleifer, and Vishny, 2012).
-These theories explain why

-PLS was available as a substitute for bank portfolio lending when Fed tightening induced banks to pull back.
+These theories explain why PLS was available as a substitute for bank portfolio lending when the Fed tightened.
 Our results imply that if PLS had not been available, as was the case in prior cycles, monetary policy would have been more effective in curbing mortgage lending.

-Finally, our results show how monetary policy affected the funding structure of the mortgage market.
+Our results also show how monetary policy affects the funding structure of the mortgage market.
 We find that Fed tightening induced a shift from stable deposit funding to run-prone capital markets funding.
-The shift was led by nonbank mortgage originators outside the scope of traditional banking regulation (Buchak et al., 2018b,a; Fuster et al., 2019).
-Lacking a large balance sheet, nonbanks securitize mortgage loans in the PLS market, selling them off into asset-backed commercial paper conduits, collateralized debt obligations, and structured investment vehicles.
+The shift was led by nonbank mortgage originators outside the scope of traditional banking regulation (Buchak et al., 2018a,b; Fuster et al., 2019).
+Lacking a large balance sheet, nonbanks securitize mortgage loans in the PLS market, selling them off to asset-backed commercial paper conduits, collateralized debt obligations, and structured investment vehicles.
 These institutions ended up holding significant amounts of PLS mortgages and were funded in part by the recycled deposits of banks (Acharya, Schnabl, and Suarez, 2013; Xiao, 2020).
-Importantly, even if the same deposit dollars ended up funding mortgages, they were transformed in the process from stable core deposits to run-prone wholesale funding (Hanson et al., 2015; Moreira and Savov, 2017).
-This increased fragility became evident at the onset of the 2008 financial crisis (Brunnermeier, 2009).
+Importantly, even if the same deposit dollars ended up funding mortgages, they were transformed in the process from stable core deposits to runprone wholesale funding (Hanson et al., 2015; Moreira and Savov, 2017).
+This increased fragility contributed to the severity of the 2008 financial crisis (Brunnermeier, 2009).